Here's how Pope Francis' funeral broke with tradition

 In his last will and testament, published shortly after his death, Francis requested that he be laid to rest outside the Vatican, in the Papal Basilica of St. Mary Major (Santa Maria Maggiore, in Italian).
 He often visited that ancient church in Rome to pray before and after his travels.

 Many popes are laid to rest inside the Vatican, in the Vatican grottoes, a system of vaults on the lower level of St. Peter's Basilica.
-The church said seven popes in history have been buried at St. Mary Major, but Francis will be the first one in centuries.
+The church said seven popes in history have been buried at St. Mary Major, but Francis is the first one in centuries.

 "I wish that my last earthly journey conclude precisely in this ancient Marian sanctuary where I went for prayer at the beginning and end of each Apostolic journey to confidently entrust my intentions to the Immaculate Mother and thank Her for her docile and maternal care," Francis said in his will.